Cinnamon and Kale

 Ingredients for stewed pears

-Pears.
-You can use any variety of pear for this recipe.
-Conference, William and Comice pears are all popular in UK supermarkets, and they'll all be good for this recipe.
-It can be hard to get a pear at the perfect stage of ripeness, as they ripen from the inside, so pears from the supermarket are often rather hard.
-This recipe will allow you to enjoy them at their best, soft, juicy and naturally sweet.
+It can be hard to get a pear at the perfect stage of ripeness, as they ripen from the inside, so pears from the supermarket are often rather hard and crunchy.
+This recipe for cooked pears without sugar will allow you to enjoy them at their best, soft, juicy and naturally sweet.

-Vanilla.
-Pear and vanilla is a particularly delicious combination.
-You could use either vanilla extract or a vanilla pod.
-I was lucky enough to have been given some vanilla pods when I made this recipe, so you can see the little black flecks of vanilla in the pictures.
-However, if you are not a fan of vanilla, then you could use cinnamon, or your other favourite spices such as nutmeg, ginger or star anise.
+However, if you are not a fan of vanilla, then make spiced pears instead.
+You could use cinnamon, or your other favourite spices such as nutmeg, ginger or star anise.
 Just pop the spices in the pan at the start of the cooking time so that they have time to infuse the liquid and fruit with flavour.

-How to make perfect stewed pears
+How to stew pears without sugar

 Pears are quick and easy to prep.
 It's up to you whether you choose to peel the fruit.
 It's more nutritious to keep the peel on, but the texture of the stewed pears is lovely with the peel removed (although it does soften during cooking).
-Cut each pear into quarters.
-Then you'll just need to remove a tiny sliver from the middle of each to ensure that all the core is removed.
-There's very little wastage:).
-You can either leave the quarters whole, or cut into smaller pieces.
-The pears will discolour and go brown at this stage if you leave them, so cook them straight away.

 Pop the prepared pears into a pan with 200 ml of water and your choice of vanilla or spices.
-Bring to the boil and simmer gently for 8-10 minutes.
-Test the pears with the point of a knife, and if they are soft remove from the heat.
-Less ripe pears will take longer to cook - they might need up to about 20 minutes.
+Bring to the boil and simmer very gently for 8-10 minutes.

-Pears stewed with vanilla
+Pears cooked with vanilla in pan.

 Either serve warm, or leave to cool in the syrup.

-Scraping vanilla seeds from pod
+Scraping vanilla seeds from pod.

 Serving suggestions

-Vanilla poached pears
+Vanilla poached pears in dish with spoon.

 Storage